 What is the current structure of the payer landscape in the US?

 Over the last decade and going forward, the US healthcare landscape will continue to be changing and fragmented.
 Generally, drug costs have tended to grow slower than overall medical costs; however, due to the high cost of new pharmaceuticals, payers will carry on focusing on decreasing and managing their overall drug spend.
 Both Managed Care Organisations (MCOs) and Pharmacy Benefit Managers (PBMs) will continue to initiate various safeguards against rising drug costs such as restricted formularies, formulary exclusion guidelines, and products, National Drug Code (NDC) blocks, generic only products, higher patient out-of-pocket costs, focus on specialty pharmacy distribution channels, value-based payment agreements, and new approaches to rebates and discounts.

-What are your top tips on how pharma can improve their relationship with payers?
+What are your top tips on how pharma can improve its relationship with payers?

 Trends in the healthcare payer sector continue towards greater fragmentation in terms of coverage across all payer sectors.
 Due to the higher cost of new products and their narrow specialisation, uptake of new products will be considerably slowed going forward.
 In the future, pharma will have to change their model of engagement with payers.
 Pharma will need to develop teams dedicated to payers that focus on engaging health plans and PBMs earlier, increase negotiations with providers for better access, and ensure that new products can address issues of cost-effectiveness and provide robust evidence of clinical efficacy on a global level.

 What are some payer pressures/restrictions pharma companies should be aware of?